AmirAbuhani/AI-Powered-Chatbot-with-Fine-Tuned-Llama31-Large-Language-Model-LLM/README.md

  the emergency room is for people who are very sick. if you are not sure if you

-### Part 6: Model Deployment(app1.py file)
+### Part 6.1: Model Deployment - Backend(app1.py file)

 1. Downlaod the fastapi, uvicorn and pydantic packeges into your project environment.

 2. Create app1.py file in your project directory.

-3. Import the relevant packeges.(app1.py file, lines:1-6)
+3. Import the relevant packeges.(app1.py file, lines:1-7)

-4. Create instance of fastapi(call it: app). (app1.py file, lines:9)
+4. Create instance of fastapi(call it: app). (app1.py file, lines:10)

-5. Define the paths for the base model and the fined-tuned model(where saved from the fine-tuning).(app1.py file, lines:12-13)
+5. Define the paths for the base model and the fined-tuned model(where saved from the fine-tuning).(app1.py file, lines:15-16)

-6. Configuration for quantizing the model to reduce its memory usage(using the BitsAndBytesConfig class).(app1.py file, lines:16-21)
+6. Configuration for quantizing the model to reduce its memory usage(using the BitsAndBytesConfig class).(app1.py file, lines:19-24)

-7. Load the base model (Meta-Llama-3.1-8B-Instruct) with the quantization configuration provided by bnb_config.(app1.py file, lines:24-27)
+7. Load the base model (Meta-Llama-3.1-8B-Instruct) with the quantization configuration provided by bnb_config.(app1.py file, lines:27-30)

-8. The model that is fine-tuned using the base model and the fine-tuned model directory.(app1.py file, lines:30)
+8. The model that is fine-tuned using the base model and the fine-tuned model directory.(app1.py file, lines:33)

-9. Load the Tokenizer - The tokenizer corresponding to the base model.(app1.py file, lines:33-35)
+9. Load the Tokenizer - The tokenizer corresponding to the base model.(app1.py file, lines:36-38)

-10. Initialize the Text Generation Pipeline - a pipeline for generating text using the fine-tuned model and tokenizer.(app1.py file, lines:38-43)
+10. Initialize the Text Generation Pipeline - a pipeline for generating text using the fine-tuned model and tokenizer.(app1.py file, lines:41-46)

-11. Request Body Definition - a data model for the input JSON object, which contains an instruction field of type str.(app1.py file, lines:46-47)
+11. Request Body Definition - a data model for the input JSON object, which contains an instruction field of type str.(app1.py file, lines:49-50)

-12. Generate Text Endpoint.(app1.py file, lines:50-67)
+12. Generate Text Endpoint.(app1.py file, lines:53-70)

-13. Health Check Endpoint - Checks if a GPU is available.(app1.py file, lines:70-73)
+13. Health Check Endpoint - Checks if a GPU is available.(app1.py file, lines:73-76)

 14. open the cmd:
     1. navigate to the directory that has the base model, project, environment, ...